 Within a couple of weeks the lump on my finger went away and the finger became less painful and stiff.
 It must have been the Certo.
 What does it do?

-There’s no scientific research on this remedy, but we’re delighted you got such relief.
+There’s no scientific research on this remedy, but we’re delighted you got such relief for your joint pain.
 Research suggests that grape juice has anti-inflammatory properties.
+In addition, scientists report that modified citrus pectin counteracts inflammation in laboratory animals (Nutrients, Nov.
+1, 2019).

-Anyone who would like to know more about this and many other popular arthritis remedies may order our Guide to Alternatives for Arthritis.
+Anyone who would like to know more about this and many other popular arthritis remedies may download our Guide to Alternatives for Arthritis.

 Another reader wrote about her experience: